 Add-ons are optional extras that don’t receive coverage under standard contracts, but you can pay an extra fee to have these items covered.
 Common add-ons include your pool, spa, an additional refrigerator, roof leaks, well pump, sump pump, septic tank, alarm system, and guest units.

-While most home systems and appliances are covered under a residential service contract, there are certain features of a home that don’t receive coverage, such as:
+While most home systems and appliances are covered under a residential service contract, certain features of a home don’t receive coverage, such as:

 - Ornamental fountains